 The aviary plan

-a7 & a8 is the measurement for the sides of the aviary base
+a3 & a4 is for the sides of the aviary base

 Birds feel the cold in the winter

-Aviary heaters are ideal for keeping your pets warm and comfortable.
+Aviary heaters are ideal for keeping your pets warm.

 The aviary heater can be positioned close to the birds nesting box or used as a heated perch.
-It will only reach a warm temperature that will not burn your birds.
+It will only reach a safe temperature that will not burn your birds.

 An automatic thermostat regulates the preset temperature range.
 Controls for the aviary heater are internal and cannot be accidentally altered by your pets.

 The bird heater can be mounted in any position

 Cleaning the heater is an easy choir.
 A simple wipe down with a damp cloth will remove built up deposits.